kurimone/wylogger/README.md

 ## Installation

-This tool supports Windows, MacOS, and Linux platforms.
+This tool supports Windows, macOS, and Linux platforms.

 ### Windows